Metro RP2350 by Adafruit

 Choo!
 Choo!
-This is the RP2350 Metro Line, making all station stops at “Dual Cortex M33 mountain”, “520K RAM round-about” and “16 Megabytes of Flash town”.
+This is the RP2350 Metro Line, making all station stops at “Dual Cortex M33 mountain”, “520K RAM round-about” and “16 Megabytes of Flash town” and available with a bonus stop at “8 Megabytes of PSRAM village”.
 This train is piled high with hardware that complements the Raspberry Pi RP2350 chip to make it an excellent development board for projects that want Arduino-shape-compatibility or just need the extra space and debugging ports.

 - RP2350 main chip, 150MHz clock, 3.3V logic